modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 ### Step 4 - Creating a MongoDB Database

 Modmail supports MongoDB and you are required to provide a MongoDB connection string for your bot.
-[MongoDB Atlas](https://www.mongodb.com/cloud/atlas){ :target="_blank" rel="noopener"} provides a free 500MB tier, which is more than enough to store around 3 million message logs.
+[MongoDB Atlas](https://www.mongodb.com/cloud/atlas){: target="_blank" rel="noopener"} provides a free 500MB tier, which is more than enough to store around 3 million message logs.

 ![GIF on Creating MongoDB](https://i.imgur.com/A7S2nPJ.gif)